Photograph by Rus Bowden

 "Still pretty young," he said.
 "Sometimes it takes a while to get the hang of academics."
-He could well believe that she was struggling with English composition.
+He could well believe she was struggling with English composition.

 Maris shrugged.
 "It's like real hard," she said.

 "What if I gave you a ride home?"
-He was surprised to discover that the plan was fully formed in his mind.
+He was surprised to discover the plan was fully formed in his mind.
 "We could stop in Pittsburgh to see my mother, and then I could meet your family, and your dad would have something else to think about besides your grades."

 She looked at him doubtfully.
 "My dad said you were like a scam artist.
 He said I gave you my name before you gave me yours, and that's true, y'know... but you already had cards like printed up and everything.
 And you do look like him."